 Policy measures that help raise Germany’s innovation potential

 The Federal Ministry for Economic Affairs and Energy provides a wide range of funding programmes for innovative SMEs.
-Under the ‘From concept to market success’ initiative, we have restructured, pooled and streamlined these programmes.
+Under the initiative, we have restructured, pooled and streamlined these programmes.
 The measures set out in these programmes target the whole of the innovation chain – from creative idea to the implementation of new products and services.
 A special focus is placed on transferring technologies from research to the market.
 In addition to this, the Federal Ministry for Economic Affairs and Energy provides funding for specific research and technology projects undertaken by companies – often in cooperation with research institutions – in technology areas such as energy, information and communications technology, the maritime economy, mobility and aerospace.

 In addition, the Federal Ministry for Economic Affairs and Energy is further improving the framework for research and innovation.
 In particular, such clothing and equipment includes

 - securing an adequate supply of ,

 - the use of the technical and economic infrastructures provided by the Germany’s National Metrology Institute , the Federal Institute for Materials Research and Testing and the Federal Institute for Geosciences and Natural Resources , and , and

 The measures undertaken by the Federal Ministry for Economic Affairs and Energy for the promotion of research and innovation are part of the Federal Government’s ‘ that covers all of the government’s measures that promote research, technology, and innovation.
 The Economic Affairs Ministry’s measures aim to strengthen the innovation capacity, particularly of small and medium-sized companies and start-ups.